|Glossary: Scholarship Terms|

 Glossary of Terms Appearing in Scholarship Package Descriptions

-Books & Supplies: College students must purchase the books required for their classes along with notebooks and other materials.
-Usually totals several hundred dollars per semester, but the amount will vary depending on your classes.
+Books & Supplies: College students must purchase or rent the books required for their classes along with notebooks and other materials.
+Books and supplies usually total several hundred dollars per semester, but the amount will vary depending on your classes.

 Federal Work-Study: Through the Federal Work-Study program, students are employed on campus and paid through a combination of federal and school funds.
 Students are typically expected to work 5-10 hours per week.
-Employment is arranged through the financial aid office.
+Eligibility for Federal Work-Study is determined by the financial aid office.
 In order to utilize their Federal Work-Study, students must apply for and secure a job.
 Employers are often eager to hire work-study students because the salary is subsidized by federal funds.
-Work-study jobs can range from shelving books in the library to assisting a faculty member with research, depending on a student's interests.
+Work-study jobs can range from shelving books in the library, to assisting a faculty member with research, to tutoring.
 Work-study income is often expected to be put toward the cost of books, supplies, travel, or personal expenses.
 If you need to buy plane tickets or textbooks before you start receiving work-study paychecks, it may be necessary to borrow money from your savings or another source.

 Grants: Money from the federal government, state government, and/or a college/university that the student does not need to pay back.
 This money is usually paid directly to the college without passing through the student's hands.

 Parental Contribution: Amount that a student's parents are expected to pay directly to a college.
-This amount is calculated using the information in the FAFSA and other required financial forms.
+This amount is calculated using the information in the FAFSA, CSS/Financial Aid PROFILE, and other required financial forms.

-Personal Expenses: Any extra expenses that the student may incur, such as purchasing toiletries or seeing a movie.
+Personal Expenses: Any personal expenses that the student will incur, such as purchasing toiletries or seeing a movie.
 Some school-related fees (for labs, music lessons, etc.) may also be expected to come out of the personal expense budget.

 Room & Board: Costs associated with living and dining while enrolled in school.
 Typically, there are different room and board budgets for students living on and off campus.

-Student Savings Contribution: A percentage of the money in a student's savings account or investments that a college expects the student to contribute toward the cost of education.
-Student savings and investments must be reported on the FAFSA, CSS Profile, and other financial documents that the student submits to the college.
-Colleges may expect students to contribute up to 50% of their savings.
+Student Savings Contribution: The amount a college expects a student to contribute to their college costs from their savings and investments.
+Student savings and investments must be reported on the FAFSA, CSS/Financial Aid PROFILE, and other financial documents that the student submits to the college.
+A student savings contribution is typically a percentage of a student's total savings and investments.

-Summer Work Contribution: The portion of a student's summer work income that is expected to be used for college expenses.
+Summer Work Contribution: The portion of a student's summer work income that is expected to be used for college expenses for the upcoming year.
 The summer work contribution is often used to pay for travel costs to campus or to pay for personal expenses during the academic year.
 Students should plan to work during the summer before freshman year to meet this earnings requirement.
 The expected summer work contribution may increase slightly from year to year.